- Why are there differences in prices?

 Cancellations for housing must be submitted from the student in writing via email (from their EKU account), mail, fax, or in person.
 Once the contract has started and the student is enrolled in classes, they are bound by the housing contract.
 If they want to request an early release from their housing contract due to financial or medical hardship, they may APPLY to do so by using the Request for Housing Exemption form.
 However, there is no guarantee it will be granted.

-Mailboxes are located in each residence hall for U.S. mail, campus mail, special delivery mail, and packages.
-A mailbox number (different from the room number) was assigned to your student at check in.
-Each hall has its own street address.
-To expedite delivery, please click on the link for your student's hall to find the address and format you will need to use:
+Mailboxes are located in the Powell Student Center for U.S. mail, campus mail, special delivery mail, and packages.
+To expedite delivery, please use the address below for the format you will need to use:

 No, the only pets allowed are fish in no larger than a 10-gallon tank.